Taxonomic rank: Main ranks

 In his landmark publications, such as the Systema Naturae, Carl Linnaeus used a ranking scale limited to kingdom, class, order, genus, species, and one rank below species.
 Today, the nomenclature is regulated by the nomenclature codes.
 There are seven main taxonomic ranks: kingdom, phylum or division, class, order, family, genus, and species.
-In addition, domain (proposed by Carl Woese) is now widely used as a fundamental rank, although it is not mentioned in any of the nomenclature codes, and is a synonym for dominion (lat. dominium), introduced by Moore in 1974.
+In addition, domain (proposed by Carl Woese) is now widely used as a fundamental rank.
+Both regio and dominium have been proposed as the Latin form, and it was adopted into the International Code of Nomenclature of Prokaryotes in 2023 with the Latin form dominium.

 A taxon is usually assigned a rank when it is given its formal name.
 The basic ranks are species and genus.
 When an organism is given a species name it is assigned to a genus, and the genus name is part of the species name.

 The species name is also called a binomial, that is, a two-term name.
 For example, the zoological name for the human species is Homo sapiens.
 This is usually italicized in print or underlined when italics are not available.
 In this case, Homo is the generic name and it is capitalized; sapiens indicates the species and it is not capitalized.
+While not always used, some species include a subspecific epithet.
+For instance, modern humans are Homo sapiens sapiens, or H. sapiens sapiens.

+In zoological nomenclature, higher taxon names are normally not italicized, but the Botanical Code, the Prokaryotic Code, the Code for Viruses, the draft BioCode and the PhyloCode all recommend italicizing all taxon names (of all ranks).

 Ranks in zoology

-There are definitions of the following taxonomic ranks in the International Code of Zoological Nomenclature: superfamily, family, subfamily, tribe, subtribe, genus, subgenus, species, subspecies.
+There are rules applying to the following taxonomic ranks in the International Code of Zoological Nomenclature: superfamily, family, subfamily, tribe, subtribe, genus, subgenus, species, subspecies.

 The International Code of Zoological Nomenclature divides names into "family-group names", "genus-group names" and "species-group names".
 The Code explicitly mentions the following ranks for these categories: